Developing node-llama-cpp

 repo - Clone your forked repo to your local machine

-- Install dependencies:bash
+- Install dependencies:shell

 npm install